brown145/agend/README.md

 1. metadata?
 1. trunkation for titles and stuff

+# v1.6 urls
+1. slugs for url

-# v1.6 advanced org management
+# v1.7 advanced org management
 1. create org
 1. invite to org
 1. request to join org

-# v1.7
+# v1.8
 1. clerk webhooks to sync users